ryanpeh/SmartNUS/docs/UserGuide.md

 * INDEX can be used to filter the quiz to only give questions with the specified question numbers.
   The index **must be a positive integer** from 1 to 2147483647

+* A valid index and limit is:
+  * **a positive integer** between 1 and 2147483647 (both inclusive)
+  * Equal to or smaller than the number of items in the list.
+Eg. If a list contains 5 questions, `6` is not a valid index but `3` is.

 Examples:
 * `quiz lim/5 t/CS2100 t/MIPS` quiz will select questions tagged with at least one of the tags, limited to 5 questions.